-Changes in suspended Medium High Low solids (water clarity) Q: Low A: NR C: NR Q: High A: High C: High Q: Low A: Low C: Low
+Changes in suspended solids (water clarity)

+Q: High A: Low C: Medium

+Q: High A: Low C: Medium

-This biotope tends to occur above scoured habitats.
-An increase in scour could result in a change in biotope to the more faunally impoverished LR.FLR.CvOv.ScrFa.
-However, given the proximity to the this scoured biotope, it is likely, depending on local sediment supply, that the biotope is exposed to intermittent episodes of high-levels of suspended solids as local sediments are remobilised and transported.
+This biotope occurs in scoured habitats and it is likely, depending on local sediment supply, that the biotope is exposed to chronic or intermittent episodes of high-levels of suspended solids as local sediments are re-mobilised and transported.
 A significant increase in suspended solids may result in smothering (see siltation pressures) where these are deposited.
 Based on Cole et al. (1999) and Devlin et al. (2008) this biotope is considered to experience intermediate turbidity (10-100 mg/l) based on UK TAG (2014).
 An increase at the pressure benchmark refers to a change to medium turbidity (100-300 mg/l) and a decrease is assessed as a change to clear (<10 mg/l) based on UK TAG (2014).

-An increase in turbidity could be beneficial if the suspended particles are composed of organic matter, however, high levels of suspended solids with increased inorganic particles may reduce filter feeding efficiencies.
+An increase in turbidity could be beneficial if the suspended particles are composed of organic matter, however high levels of suspended solids with increased inorganic particles may reduce filter feeding efficiencies.
 A reduction in suspended solids will reduce food availability for filter feeding species in the biotope (where the solids are organic), although effects are not likely to be lethal over the course of a year.
-A reduction in light penetration could also reduce the growth rate of phytoplankton and so limit zooplankton levels.
+A reduction in light penetration could also reduce growth rate of phytoplankton and so limit zooplankton levels.
 However, light penetration itself is unlikely to be an important factor as both Balanus crenatus and Spirobranchus triqueter are recorded from the lower eulittoral or the lower circalittoral.